nus-cs2103/website-base/admin/index-tee3201-fragment.md

 **Software Engineering Textbook**:

-A customized **online text book** is used for this module.
+A customized **online text book** is used for this course.
 Topic coverage may not follow the exact topic sequence in the book.
 There are several ways for you to access the text book.
 * Full version is [here]({{baseUrl}}/se-book-adapted/index.html): The relevant sections are embedded under the corresponding week in the [schedule page]({{baseUrl}}/schedule/index.html).
 * {{ icon_print }} Printable version is [here]({{baseUrl}}/se-book-adapted/print.html). ==You are encouraged to use the online full version when possible== (instead of the printable version or the PDF version), as it has more content %%videos, exercises, etc.%%

 **Programming Textbook**:

 [An additional **guide on programming basics**]({{baseUrl}}/programming/index.html) is provided for you to get started or programming.
 The topics in that textbook are to help you do the programming part of the project.
-Furthermore, we try to use external resources as much as possible in our guide so that you can continue your learning using those resources beyond the scope of this module.
+Furthermore, we try to use external resources as much as possible in our guide so that you can continue your learning using those resources beyond the scope of this course.

 <!-- .......................................................................................... --> {{ line_dotted }}

 # Programming Language

-This module uses Python programming language to teach you programming basics required for software engineering. <span class="text-danger">A basic knowledge of Python is expected in the final exam, to the extent it was used in the weekly exercises and the project.</span> For example, some questions might use Python code snippets as part of the question.
+This course uses Python programming language to teach you programming basics required for software engineering. <span class="text-danger">A basic knowledge of Python is expected in the final exam, to the extent it was used in the weekly exercises and the project.</span> For example, some questions might use Python code snippets as part of the question.

 **Install [Python (the latest 3.x version)](https://www.python.org/downloads/)** in your computer.